Addressing Modes

 Two Register Addressing (Rd, Rr)

 For instructions that use direct register addressing with two registers, the operand is contained in the source and destination registers Rr3 and Rd respectively.
-The result of this that the data in Rd is overwritten.
+As a result of these operations is that the data in Rd is overwritten.
 This is illustrated in Figure 3.

 Illustrating direct register addressing with two registers.